loader image

 The Divinity of Christ

 These scriptures give an eyewitness account of the Spirit of God and the voice of God affirming Jesus as his Son.
 The Spirit of God testified as Jesus arose from the water of his baptism.
 The water illustrates Jesus’ purpose to cleanse us from sin.
-From the pierced heart of Christ on the cross, the blood and water poured out the testimony of God’s great love for mankind.
+From the pierced heart of Christ on the cross, the blood and water poured out the testimony of God’s great love for humanity.

-The blood of Christ testifies to his immortality.
+Finally, of the three who testify, the blood of Christ testifies to his immortality.
 Although he shed his blood and died on the cross, God raised Jesus from the dead demonstrating his purpose as a sacrifice for our sins.
 Jesus’ resurrection offers proof of God’s approval of Christ and his purpose.
 Men such as John received the good fortune of witnessing first hand these events, receiving this unique testimony to the divinity of Christ.

 Yesterday’s Devotional: The Throne of His Glory